WPDevelopers/notificationx/README.txt

 ### 🎁 GET FREEBIES FOR YOUR WORDPRESS SITE ###

-NotificationX is backed by WPDeveloper, a dedicated team trusted by more than 6 Millions users.
+NotificationX is backed by WPDeveloper, a dedicated team trusted by more than 6 Million users.
 Consider checking out our other WordPress solutions & boost your WordPress website:

-🔝 [Essential Addons For Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/): Most popular Elementor extensions with 2 Million+ active users in the WordPress repository
+🔝 [Essential Addons For Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/): Most popular Elementor extensions with 2+ Million active users & 95+ advanced widgets.

-📄 [EmbedPress](https://wordpress.org/plugins/embedpress/): EmbedPress lets you embed videos, images, audio, maps, upload PDF, DOC, PPT & all other types of content into your WordPress site with one-click.
+📄 [EmbedPress](https://wordpress.org/plugins/embedpress/): EmbedPress lets you embed videos, images, audio, maps, upload PDF, DOC, PPT & all other types of content into your WordPress site with one click.

-☁ [Templately](https://wordpress.org/plugins/templately/): Ultimate Template clouds with 2500+ ready templates for Elementor & Gutenberg along with FREE cloud collaboration with your team
+☁ [Templately](https://wordpress.org/plugins/templately/): Ultimate Template clouds with 5000+ ready templates for Elementor & Gutenberg along with FREE cloud collaboration with your team

-📚 [BetterDocs](https://wordpress.org/plugins/betterdocs/): Best Documentation & Knowledge Base Plugin for WordPress reduce manual support tickets & improve user experience.
+📚 [BetterDocs](https://wordpress.org/plugins/betterdocs/): Best Documentation & Knowledge Base Plugin for WordPress to reduce manual support tickets & improve user experience.

-⏰ [SchedulePress](https://wordpress.org/plugins/wp-scheduled-posts/): Advanced editorial calendar & complete solution for WordPress Post Scheduling, social sharing, missed scheduled alerts and more.

-⭐ [ReviewX](https://wordpress.org/plugins/reviewx/): WooCommerce Product review plugin that allows users to submit product reviews with multiple criteria, photos, videos, and more.

-💼 [Easy.Jobs](https://wordpress.org/plugins/easyjobs/): Smart and easy recruitment and talent sourcing solution for hiring remotely with AI-powered screening system, question sets, remote interviews, branded career pages and much more.

-🔗 [BetterLinks](https://wordpress.org/plugins/betterlinks/): Latest best WordPress link management plugin for link shortening, tracking & analyzing.

-⚡ [Flexia](https://wordpress.org/themes/flexia/): Most lightweight, customizable & multi purpose theme for WordPress.

-🛑 [Disable Comments](https://wordpress.org/plugins/disable-comments/) – Instantly allow or disallow comments from any post type in WordPress and gain complete control over your full website.
-Used by 1M+ users!

 == Installation ==